-A sale, in whole or in part, would enable the world's oldest tour operator to pay down debt and invest more in its own hotels and improve its online sales in a bid to differentiate its offering from rivals.
+A sale of the business, in whole or in part, would enable the world's oldest tour operator to invest more in its own hotels and improve its online sales.

-A source familiar with the discussions said that Indigo and Germany's Lufthansa were most interested in the business.
+A source familiar with the discussions said that Indigo and Germany's Lufthansa appeared most interested in the business.

 British Airways owner IAG should not be ruled out and easyJet has engaged in talks but is seen as less interested, the source added.

 It is not clear whether Ireland's Ryanair would bid.